wahani/aoos/README.md

 ### Simple class:

-Names with a "." are not part of the constructed *list*.
+Basically you define constructor functions.
+There is no *formal* class definition.
+The function body will define what members an object will have.
+You quit the function defining the return value using `retList` which is a *generic* constructor function.
+By default it will look at the environment from which it is called and convert that environment into a list.
+That list is returned and is an object.
+Names with a "." are not part of the constructed *list* (by default).

 ```r
 Employee <- function(.name, .salary) {